J. P. Pickens: Marin County Years

+Death

 He died on July 6, 1973, two days after falling out of a second story Tenderloin hotel window to escape the police coming in the hotel room door, intent on raiding an in-progress drug deal.

+Recollections

 As Peter Coyote wrote in 1998, "It was not J.P.'s music, his adventurous spirit, his quest to live free and improvisationally, his fascination with "stuff", nor mine, which exacted these exorbitant costs, it was drugs and our failures of character and will to refuse them.
 But we were young men, spending on credit, and the bill had not yet been presented, so, how were we to know?"

 As David Meltzer wrote, "J.P. exuded such an abundance of the possible and succumbed to the impossibility of realizing it.
 He was a natural and gifted writer; a profound musician.
 Irregardless [sic] of the fuel, the drugs, they tapped into a core of creative energy that sought release, expression.
 We realize our prison only after we design it and move in."

+Cheryl Lynne Pickens Rubbo wrote in her blog that in 2015 she received a message on Facebook: I was a friend of your father back in the 60's.
+I also have one of his banjos that I bought back in 1963.
+You might be interested in having it back, and if so let me know and I would be happy to send it to you...Jack M. .He sent the banjo to her, it had been hand-built by J.P., and the family was grateful for the gift.